-- < 1% organic carbon / dry matter: that is the criterion for a "Mineral Fertiliser" fixed by the EU Fertilising Products Regulation (FPR)vii - Conformity to FPR annex 1 and 2 criteria (PFC and CMC)viii.
-This would ensure appropriate contaminant limits. - Certification and labelling should respect the applicable national fertiliser regulation if the product is not CE-Labelix
+- < 1% organic carbon / dry matter: that is the criterion for a "Mineral Fertiliser" fixed by the EU Fertilising Products Regulation (FPR), Annex III, part II \$4; - Conformity to FPR annex 1 and 2 criteria (PFC and CMC), i.e. contaminant limits.